 In February 2022, the Company entered into a Biological Materials License Agreement (the "InvivoGen Agreement") with InvivoGen SAS ("InvivoGen"), pursuant to which InvivoGen has granted the Company a worldwide, non-exclusive license to use certain reporter cells for research, development and/or quality control purposes.
-The InvivoGen Agreement has an initial term of three years and may be extended for two additional three-year periods upon written notice by the Company and payment of an approximately 0.1 million fee per extension (approximately 0.1 million as of March 31, 2024).
-No license fees were incurred during the three and six months ended March 31, 2024 and 2023.
+The InvivoGen Agreement has an initial term of three years and may be extended for two additional three-year periods upon written notice by the Company and payment of an approximately €0.1 million fee per extension (approximately \$0.1 million as of June 30, 2024).
+No license fees were incurred during the three and nine months ended June 30, 2024 and 2023.

 In March 2022, the Company entered into a Material Transfer and License Agreement (the "ProteoNic Agreement") with ProteoNic B.V. ("ProteoNic"), pursuant to which ProteoNic has granted to the Company a non-exclusive, non-transferable, non-sublicensable (except as provided for in the ProteoNic Agreement) license for certain materials, including plasmids and DNA sequences used to generate the vectors used in the Company's cell lines, for the Company's use in research, development and commercialization of product.
-The license will continue until terminated by either party.
 The Company incurred a \$24,600 license fee upon obtaining the license.
-No license fees were incurred during the three and six months ended March 31, 2024.
+No license fees were incurred during the three and nine months ended June 30, 2024.
 In January 2024, the Company terminated the ProteoNic Agreement and has no further obligations under the arrangement.